twug/twug/README.md

 - The deprecated string loader is being used
 - The escape filter is currently broken due to missing `preg_replace_callback(...)` support in Uniter
+- A whole bunch of notices are currently printed due to some missing/shimmed PHP functions and constants.

 ## Caveats
 - Some features of PHP are not yet implemented by Uniter: there are stubs for these